FAQ: Admissions Process

 The main identifier throughout your CaRMS application is your CaRMS ID which can be verified by reviewers.
 You may include any name change documentation with your application if desired in the supplementary documents section on CaRMS online.

-If I apply to all four family medicine streams, can I choose different reference letters for each stream?
+If I apply to all three Family Medicine streams, can I choose different structured reference letters (SRL) for each stream?

 If I exceed the 500 word limit for my personal letter(s) will my letter(s) be disregarded?

 We favour candidates who are able to follow instructions and we suggest that you do not exceed 500 words.
 Your application will not be discarded if it is over the word limit.
 If your transcript or file includes a break in training or failed year and you are required to add a transcript addendum as requested, this will not be included in the overall word count/length of your personal letter

 What is a "Transcript Addendum"?

 If your transcript or file indicates poor academic standing, course failure(s), loss of a year for academic reasons, or any other break in training, you are required to attach a supplementary statement to the beginning of your Personal Letter entitled “Transcript Addendum” explaining the above.

 This transcript addendum will not count towards your word limit for your Personal Letter.
 If there is an academic transcript deficiency and a “Transcript Addendum” is not supplied, then the application may not be considered.

 A transcript addendum should also be used to explain any reason for a gap in training or extra year (i.e. academic reasons, personal reasons, work, parental leave etc.).
 It is highly recommended for candidates to include a transcript addendum if they took a gap/extra year in order to give their application complete consideration.

 How do I convey my interest in a specific stream if I am to submit the same application for all streams?